BrandonJoffe/home_surveillance/Readme.md

 - Visit ```localhost:5000 ```
 - Login Username: ```admin``` Password ```admin```

 ## Notes and Features ##

 ### Camera Settings ###
 ---

-- To add your own IP camera simply add the URL of the camera into field on the camera panel on the client dashboard.
+- To add your own IP camera simply add the URL of the camera into field on the camera panel and choose 1 out of the 5 proccessing settings and your prefered face detection method.

-- Cameras can be set to perform motion detection, face recognition and person tracking
+- Unfortunately I haven't included a means to remove the cameras once they have been added, however, this will be added shortly

 ### Customizable Alerts ###
 ---